Search

 What More To Do?

 • On the other hand, it’s important to resurrect outdated and conventional skill sets.
-Rural artisans suffering from poverty should get financial assistance, training in value-added production, and market connections through Corporate Social Responsibility (CSR) programmes.
+Rural artisans suffering from poverty should get financial assistance, training in value-added production, and market connections through programmes of CSR in India.

 • Companies may establish Centers of Excellence (CoE) in the fields in which they excel.
 The CoE needs to serve as a training facility for trainers who would undergo ToT programmes.
 They should urge their own staff to serve as subject matter experts.